krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ### Medium

+* Deploy -  The app will remind me a day before.
+* Deploy - On the day of the competition, the app will show the start date time and the starting location.
 * Implement - User can start moving towards the clue, if unsuccessful he/she can request a second clue.
 * Deployment - User can request for third and final clue which makes it easy to be successful.
 * Implementation - User gets closer to the location,display should indicate warm color.
+* Deployment - User gets closer to the location,display should indicate warm color.
+* Deployment -  User moves faraway to the location,display should indicate dark color.
 * Design - User gets within the location circle, display celebrates and says "Congratulations, you scored!"
 * Implement - User gets within the location circle, display celebrates and says "Congratulations, you scored!"
 * Design - After reaching the destination,User is asked to return to the starting location to wait for the other players to return.